bombsimon/awesome-garmin/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-An extensive list of Garmin application, both for Garmin devices and other tools.
+An extensive list of Garmin apps, both for Garmin devices written in [Monkey C] and tools that integrate with the Garmin ecosystem and services.

-The idea is to mainly collect open source projects written in [Monkey C] but also serve as a resource base for everything Garmin development related.
-This includes tools to enhance your Garmin experience, tools around Garmin development and more.

 > [!NOTE]
 > This README is generated!
 > To help exploring relevant resources the items in each segmented are _sorted
 > by last activity_ if available.
 >
-> _This README was last generated at 2025-02-17_.
+> _This README was last generated at 2025-02-19_.

-Any contributions are much appreciated!
-To add a new resource, **do not edit this file**!
+Contributions are always welcome!
+To add a new resource, **do not edit this file**.
 Instead, add it to [`awesome.toml`][awesome-toml].
-If it's a GitHub repository with a description you only need to add the URL.
-To add a custom name, set `name`, to add a description if missing, set `description`.
+If the resource is a GitHub or GitLab repository with a description, just include the URL.
+To customize the name, set name, and to add a missing description, set description.

-Since a lot of the resources in this file are old, all watch faces, widgets, data fields and device apps that have not seen any activity in the last 2 years from when this file was generated will be put under a collapsible section to reduce noise.
+Since many resources in this list are outdated, watch faces, widgets, data fields, and device apps with no activity in the past two years (from the file's generation date) will be placed in a collapsible section to reduce clutter.

 ## Contents